gurupatel/MyDataMachine/README.md

 4. **Callback Memorization:**
    - Develops a detailed view for each list item that reveals additional information upon selection.
    - Passes necessary data from the selected item to the detailed view using segues or other appropriate mechanisms.
+   - Employ memorization of callback functions to prevent unnecessary re-computation or re-rendering.

 ## Requirements